ActiveCampaign/mailhandler/readme.md

 gem install mailhandler
 ```

-# Email arrival testing
+# Email retrieval

-## Configure local mailbox email to check
+## Configure local folder as your mailbox check for emails

-Checking emails locally option can be used when you have emails stored in certain local path.
-In order to search for email, all you need to do is setup inbox and archive folder.
+Searching emails locally is an option that can be used when you have emails stored in certain local path on your test machine.
+In order to search for email, all you need to do is setup inbox folder and archive folder.

-They can be the same if you don't plan to archive checked files.
+Folders can be the same if you don't plan to archive found emails.
+Retrieving emails from a folder would look like following:

 ``` ruby
 email_receiver = MailHandler.receiver(:folder) do |checker|